marianemcgrath/principles_of_da/README.md

 ## Table of Contents
 The notebook is organised into clear sections, each focusing on a specific data analysis task or concept.
+The tasks required to be completed are as follows:

 ### Task 1
 - Sourcing the Data Set: Import the Iris data set from the sklearn.datasets module.
 Explain, in your own words, what the load_iris() function returns.